Scarborough, North Yorkshire: North Bay

-The North Bay has traditionally been the more peaceful end of the resort and is home to Peasholm Park which, in June 2007, was restored to its Japanese-themed glory, complete with reconstructed pagoda, a new boat house was added in 2018.
+The North Bay has traditionally been the more peaceful end of the resort and is home to Peasholm Park which in June 2007, was restored to its Japanese-themed glory, complete with reconstructed pagoda, a new boat house was added in 2018.
 For many years a mock maritime battle (based on the Battle of the River Plate) has been regularly re-enacted on the boating lake with large model boats and fireworks throughout the summer holiday season.

 Northstead Manor Gardens include the North Bay Railway and three other attractions: a water chute, a boating lake with boats for hire during the summer season and the open-air theatre.
-The water chute is now grade II listed and is one of the oldest surviving water chutes in Britain, with the ride of today being the same as when it was opened in the 1930s.
+The water chute is now grade II listed and is one of the oldest surviving water chutes in Britain, with the ride today being the same as when it was opened in the 1930s.
 The North Bay Railway is a miniature railway running from near Peasholm Park, through Northstead Manor Gardens to the Sea Life Centre at Scalby Mills.
 The North Bay Railway has what is believed to be the oldest operational diesel-hydraulic locomotive in the world.
 Neptune was built in 1931 by Hudswell Clarke of Leeds and is appropriately numbered 1931.